Even With A Diverse Cast,

 Some have argued that it's the way the story is portrayed, and not by whom, that is most important when adapting books, plays, or graphic novels into film.
 But, the point that groups like MANAA and AFIT are making is that white actors are already granted ample opportunities in Hollywood, whereas people of Asian or Native American descent often aren't.

-Annihilation will debut in theaters in the U.S. on Feb.
+Annihilation will debut in theatres in the US on Feb.
 23. Additionally, The Atlantic reports the film will be available internationally on Netflix.

 Advertisement